braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/export_braze_data.md

 ---
 nav_title: Exporting Braze Data
 page_order: 6
-layout: user_guide
+layout: dev_guide
-user_top_header: "Exporting Braze Data"
+guide_top_header: "Exporting Braze Data"
-user_top_text: "Braze provides CSV exports of Braze dashboard data, allowing you to analyze them with a variety of tools.
+guide_top_text: "Braze provides CSV exports of Braze dashboard data, allowing you to analyze them with a variety of tools.
 Below are the different types of data you can export from the Dashboard, as well as tips for opening the data in Excel and performing exports with our API."

-user_featured_title: "Popular Articles"
+guide_featured_title: "Popular Articles"

-user_featured_list:
+guide_featured_list:
   - name: Campaign Results Data
     link: /docs/user_guide/data_and_analytics/export_braze_data/export_campaign_results_data/
     fa_icon: fas fa-chart-bar